WholeCoder/OurGame/README.md

 OurGame
 =======

-This is a 2D video game level editor created with the XNA framework.
+This is a 2D video game level editor created with the XNA framework.  **(This version discontinued 1/16/2015)**

 ---